Kaef/ulisp-esp/README.md

   Returns wakeup-time or throughs an error (non integer or negativ parameter).
 * deep-sleep-start()

-  Sets the system in deepsleep mode (see Espressif-documentation for details) with the previous set wakeup-mode(s).
-It is neccessary to set the wakeup-mode(s) before calling this function.
+  Sets the system to deepsleep mode (see Espressif-documentation for details) with the previous set wakeup-mode(s).
+It is important to set at least one wakeup-mode before calling this function, otherwise the system will sleep **very** long (don't know if it wakes up sometime...).

   If sdcardsupport is defined the function needs ~200ms to close open files (caused by a delay() to enable flushing buffers).